connectrpc/conformance/README.md

 #### cancel_after_first_response

-RPC: `StreamingInputCall`
+RPC: `FullDuplexCall`

-Client calls `StreamingInputCall`, receives a response, then cancels the context, then closes the stream, and expects an error with the code `CANCELED`.
+Client calls `FullDuplexCall`, receives a response, then cancels the context, then closes the stream, and expects an error with the code `CANCELED`.

 #### timeout_on_sleeping_server